ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S8-eks-02-DynamicVolumeProvisionining-and-Ingress/ingress_rewrite-target_annotation/README.md

 kubectl apply -f ing.yaml
 ```

-- Wait for the nw pod and check the ingress again.
+- Wait for the new pod and check the ingress again.

 ```bash
 $ kubectl get ing